Wałbrzych: Middle Ages

 The settlement was first mentioned as a town in 1426, but it did not receive the rights to hold markets or other privileges due to the competition of nearby towns and the insignificance of the local landlords.
-Subsequently, the city became the property of the Silesian knightly families, initially the Schaffgotsches in 1372, later the Czettritzes, and from 1738, the Hochberg family, owners of Fürstenstein Castle.
+Subsequently, the city became the property of the Silesian knightly families, initially the Schaffgotsches in 1372, later the Czettritzes, and from 1738, the Höchberg family, owners of Książ Castle.

 Modern era

 Coal mining in the area was first mentioned in 1536.
 The settlement was transformed into an industrial centre at the turn of the 19th century, when coal mining and weaving flourished.